Perform Mechanical Analyses with the Structural Mechanics Module

 There is a wide variety of material models to accurately describe your solid mechanics problem, and it is easy to extend these features via equation-based modeling.
 Define material properties yourself with constant, spatially varying, or nonlinear expressions; lookup-tables; or combinations of these.
 Elements can be activated and deactivated based on user-defined expressions.

-Contact modeling can include static and dynamic friction, adhesion, and decohesion.
+Contact modeling can include static and dynamic analysis, friction, adhesion, decohesion, and wear.
 The objects in contact can have arbitrarily large relative displacements.

 For thin structures, using shell (3D, 2D axisymmetry) and plate (2D) elements can be very efficient.
 The formulations allow for the transverse shear deformations needed to model thick shells.
 You can prescribe an offset in the direction normal to a selected surface, which simplifies modeling where you work with a full 3D representation of the geometry.
 The results from shell element analyses can be presented on two parallel surfaces, which effectively results in a 3D visualization.